smithjd/sql-pet/docs/05-docker-setup-postgres-with-dvdrental.md

 ```

 ## Run the Docker Image
 Run docker to bring up postgres.
-The first time it runs it will take a minute to create the Postgres environment.
+The first time it runs it will take a minute to create the PostgreSQL environment.
 There are two important parts to this that may not be obvious:

-  * The `source=` paramter points to [dvdrental.Dockerfile](./dvdrental.Dockerfile), which does most of the heavy lifting.
+  * The `source=` parameter points to [dvdrental.Dockerfile](./dvdrental.Dockerfile), which does most of the heavy lifting.
 It has detailed, line-by-line comments to explain what it is doing.
-  *  *Inside* [dvdrental.Dockerfile](./dvdrental.Dockerfile) the comand `COPY init-dvdrental.sh /docker-entrypoint-initdb.d/` copies  [init-dvdrental.sh](init-dvdrental.sh) from the local file system into the specified location in the Docker container.
-When the Postgres Docker container initializes, it looks for that file and executes it.
+  *  *Inside* [dvdrental.Dockerfile](./dvdrental.Dockerfile) the command `COPY init-dvdrental.sh /docker-entrypoint-initdb.d/` copies  [init-dvdrental.sh](init-dvdrental.sh) from the local file system into the specified location in the Docker container.
+When the PostgreSQL Docker container initializes, it looks for that file and executes it.

 Doing all of that work behind the scenes involves two layers of complexity.
 Depending on how you look at it, that may be more or less difficult to understand than the method shown in the next Chapter.